Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

 It's convenient to work with the generating family of $\PMod(\Sigma)$ described in Lemma~\ref{lem:GW-mcg-generators} from Appendix~\ref{apx:generators-of-pmod}.
 It consists of all the Dehn twists $\tau_{i,j}$ along the curves represented by the fundamental group elements $c_i\cdots c_j$ where $1\leq i<j\leq n-1$ and $(i,j)\neq (1,n-1)$.
-It's useful at this point to remember the explicit description of Dehn twits action from Section~\ref{sec:action-of-Dehn-twists}.
-For instance, when $2\leq i<j\leq n-1$, the matrix $\rho(c_i\cdots c_j)$ is diagonal and $\tau_{i,j}.[\rho]$ is the conjugacy class of the representation
+It's useful at this point to remember the explicit description of \cm{those} Dehn twits action \cm{provided in~\eqref{eq:Dehn-twist-action-general}.} For instance, when $2\leq i<j\leq n-1$, the matrix $\rho(c_i\cdots c_j)$ is diagonal and $\tau_{i,j}.[\rho]$ is the conjugacy class of the representation